 Field-hunting tip

-Look in fumarolic deposits country — that is the host setting where sbacchiite typically forms.
+Look in fumarolic deposits country, the host setting where sbacchiite typically forms.
 If you start seeing gypsum, alunogen in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.